 The standard Mercedes C-Class trails the 3 Series for driver appeal, and the same is true of the Coupe.
 Particularly noticeable is the level of steering feel, which simply isn’t a match for that of the BMW, while cars with a manual gearbox suffer from a vague gearshift.
 The driving position is also offset - the steering wheel is a little to the left of centre of the driver, while the pedals are off to the right - which can cause some discomfort for taller drivers.
 The C-Class Coupe is still good to drive.
 Its suspension is 15mm lower than the saloon’s and adaptive dampers are fitted as standard, so body control is impressive in corners and the car feels agile.
 It’s more refined than its BMW and Audi rivals, too, while strong performance is guaranteed from every engine in the broad line-up.

+Mercedes finishes fifth in the manufacturer standings of the Auto Express Driver Power 2013 satisfaction survey, ahead of Audi and BMW.
+The brand's dealers also had the edge, coming 12th.
 Mercedes has fitted the C-Class Coupe with an array of hi-tech safety equipment that has filtered down from the S-Class luxury car.
 This includes Attention Assist – which alerts the driver if it senses they are falling asleep at the wheel – plus an active bonnet that protects pedestrians in the event of a collision.
 A whole array of airbags is also included, along with stability control and ISOFIX child seat mountings, and all of this explains why the Coupe was awarded five stars in Euro NCAP crash tests.
-Mercedes has a decent reputation for reliability, too, and was crowned eighth best manufacturer in our Driver Power 2012 satisfaction survey.

 The two-door layout means access to the rear of the C-Class Coupe obviously isn’t as easy as in the C-Class saloon, plus the cabin is a strict four-seater, with two individual seats in the back.
 But all four occupants have plenty of head and legroom, and there’s a raft of storage cubbyholes dotted around the cabin.
 Boot space is marginally ahead of the 3 Series Coupe, at 450 litres, and the load area has a practical shape.
 But while drivers will find the heavily bolstered seat comfortable and supportive, it doesn’t adjust low enough; even in its lowest setting, it feels a bit too high.